moattarwork/Pokedex/README.md

 ```
 **NOTE: to be able to run the application in the docker, the docker desktop must be available on your machine.
 You can download the docker desktop from https://www.docker.com/products/docker-desktop**

+## Production considerations
+- Enabling resiliency on external API calls (Retry, CircuitBreaker, etc) using libraries such as Polly
+- Generic poke info is pretty static and it worth to enable a proper caching solution on the API
+- Extended logging & enabling telemetry/monitoring
+-
+-